TobikoData/sqlmesh/docs/comparisons.md

   ON e.id = d.id AND d.ds BETWEEN @start_ds AND @end_ds
 WHERE d.ds BETWEEN @start_ds AND @end_ds

--- with data leakage guard
+-- with automated data leakage guard
 SELECT *
 FROM (
   SELECT *